kazewong/jim/docs/tutorials/prior_system.md

-# Jim's naming and transform system
+# Jim's parameter transform system

 !!! warning
     **Heavy development**: This is a work in progress and is subject to change.
 If you have any questions, please feel free to open an issue.